Middle School Summer Program

 Students failing two or more core classes will be registered automatically by their guidance counselors and notified by mail.
 Outreach may also be conducted by email and phone.

-In general, this is not an opt-in program, however, if you feel strongly that your child should be participating, you may contact any of the coordinators listed at the bottom of this page.
+In general, this is not an opt-in program, however, if you feel strongly that your child should be participating, you may contact your child's school.

 |Apply by||Based off academic criteria (see eligibility note above)|

-This program is offered in-person at Stephen and Harriet Myers Middle School, and will serve students from all middle schools.
+This program is offered in-person at Hackett Middle School, and will serve students from all middle schools.

 Program structure and grading